Economics taster session

 Discussing inequality in an unequal world

+How do economic outcomes such as income, wealth and poverty, vary across individuals within the same country and between individuals in different countries?
+To what extent do we want to change the amount of inequality we observe, and what then should be done to reform policy around inequality?
 The aim of this session is to get the students thinking and talking about a topic which surveys have shown young people to view as the most important economic issue of the day: inequality.

 You don't need to be studying economics at A Level to participate in this session.
 We would love for students not studying economics who might be studying other subjects (Maths, Psychology, Geography and Business) to find out what economics is like at University.

 |4:10pm||Introduction and overview: Economics of inequality|

 |4:45pm||Share ideas about inequality|